 (P44)

 This is a comparison between different methods.
-We can see that Steffen Sub-Perfect performs the best overall with Steffen Perfect following, and back-to-front, window-to-aisle following; it is evident that the random method even outweighs the front-to-back method.
+We can see that Steffen Sub-Perfect performs the best overall with Steffen Perfect following, and back-to-front, window-to-aisle following; it is evident that the random method even outperforms the front-to-back method.

 (P45)